SerhiyDmytruk/vue-calendar/README.md

 # calendar-dragndrop

 This template should help get you started developing with Vue 3 in Vite.
+[Library which was used](https://antoniandre.github.io/vue-cal-v4/)

 ## Recommended IDE Setup